rgreenste/scRNAseq_explore/Rmd_Files/2_QC_Filtering.md

     ## 5     11009
     ## 6      6885

-Determine outlier cells based on median absolute deviation from the mean (nmads = 2) and combine into a logical, discard.
+Determine outlier cells based on median absolute deviation from the mean and combine into a logical, discard.

 ``` r
 # Cell library size